Workflow

 Example: "Thinking about a real-time collaboration feature.
 How would this work with our existing data model?"

-Why use explore: You need to investigate the codebase, understand integration points, and think through tradeoffs.
+Why use think (Exploration): You need to investigate the codebase, understand integration points, and think through tradeoffs.

-Why use grill: The design decisions matter — getting the architecture wrong would be expensive to fix.
+Why use think (Grilling): The design decisions matter — getting the architecture wrong would be expensive to fix.

 Adopt Pattern (Separate Path)